callchain/calld/src/call/app/paths/README.md

   * finding paths (exactly "path finding")
   * filtering by liquidity.
     * take a selection of paths that should satisfy the transaction's conditions.
-    * This routine is called RippleCalc::callCalc.
+    * This routine is called CallCalc::callCalc.

 2. Build a payment transaction containing the path set.
   * a path set is a group of paths that a transaction is supposed to use for liquidity